Being one of the oldest cities in the world, it is impossible to visit Athens without visiting the many ancient Greek monuments across the city.

 The timeline of the Athenian people goes back to the 11th and 7th millennium BC, making Athens one of the oldest cities in the world, and since then, Athens has pathing its way to becoming one of the biggest and strongest Empire the world has ever seen, until its fall during the Peloponnesian War between 431 and 404 BC.

-Despite being defeated, centuries later, we still live in Athenian’s culture and politics influences and many of our intellectual achievements are thanks to them.
+Despite being defeated, centuries later, we still live, “under” Athenian culture and political influences and many of our intellectual achievements are thanks to them.

 Ancient Greek buildings to visit in Athens